learn-co-curriculum/dsc-text-classification-lab/README.md

 In the cell below:

-* Get all the english stopwords from nltk.
+* Get all the english stopwords from `nltk`
-* Get all of the punctuation from `string.punctuation`, and convert it to a list.
+* Get all of the punctuation from `string.punctuation`, and convert it to a list
 * Add the two lists together.
-Name the result `stopwords_list`.
+Name the result `stopwords_list`
 * Create another list containing various types of empty strings and ellipses, such as `["''", '""', '...', '``']`.
-Add this to our `stopwords_list`, so that we won't have tokens that are only empty quotes and such.
+Add this to our `stopwords_list`, so that we won't have tokens that are only empty quotes and such

 ```python